RSalvatico/EventGeneration/README.md

 ```

 Note that the output file for one simulation step will have to be the input file for the following step, of course.

+## Modifying Pythia fragments

+If you want to change something ~basic in the hadronization part of your process (or anyway in whatever part of the interaction Pythia handles in your production), you can modify the Pythia fragment.
+In this repository, you can find an example of an N2(->Z+N1)C1(->W+N1) model modified such that N2->C1W.

+## Some extra tools

+Under the `test/` directory, you can find a cmssw config to run an analyzer (`plugins/InspectGenparticles.cc`) which does some basic checks on the genparticles.
+You can use it as a baseline and customize it as you like.